What is Canary Deployment?

 - If the new version works as expected, a larger portion of live traffic is sent to the new version and the process repeats again for different percentages of canary traffic (e.g. 5%, 25%, 50%, 75%, 100%).

-- If the new version has issues at any point in the canary traffic, the Kubernetes service is switched back to the original version.
+- If the new version has issues, the service is switched back to the original version.
 This has minimal impact on most users.
 The canary version is destroyed and everything is back to the original state.

 A Visual Example of Canary Deployments